Managing Default Contagion in Inhomogeneous Financial Networks: Default Contagion on a Weighted, Directed Random Graph

 \subsection{Default Contagion and Systemic Importance}

 We first describe the process of default contagion on a given (deterministic) financial network.
 If $n\in\N$ is the size of the network, we label the institutions (for simplicity called banks hereafter) by indices $i \in [n]$, where $[n]:=\{1,\dots,n \}$, and interpret them as vertices in a graph.
-If furthermore $e_{i,j}\in\R_{+,0}$ describes the exposure of bank $j$ to bank $i$, then we draw a directed edge of weight $e_{i,j}$ from $i$ to $j$ in the graph if $e_{i,j}>0$.
+Furthermore, $e_{i,j}\in\R_{+,0}$ describes the exposure of bank $j$ to bank $i$ and we include a directed edge of weight $e_{i,j}$ from $i$ to $j$ in the graph if $e_{i,j}>0$.
 We do not allow for self-loops or multiple edges between two vertices pointing in the same direction.
 That is, $e_{i,i}=0$ for all $i\in[n]$ and the network structure is completely determined by the exposure matrix $(e_{i,j})_{i,j\in[n]}$.
-Moreover, consider for each bank $i\in[n]$ its capital/equity $c_i\in\R_{+,0,\infty}$ and a value of \emph{systemic importance} $s_i\in\R_+$ which measures the potential damage caused by the default of bank $i$ and could, for instance, be computed by a regulating institution according to the indicator-based approach developed by the \textit{Basel Committee on Banking Supervision} in its framework text from 2013 in order to measure global systemic importance of banks \cite{BaselCommittee2013}.
-The focus is on the impact of a potential default on the global financial system and wider economy.
-A similar approach is pursued by the \textit{Board of Governors of the Federal Reserve System} \cite{Fed2015}.
-Another example of deriving systemic importance values is to use \textit{DebtRank} as introduced in \cite{Battiston2012a}.
-It focuses on the relative monetary impact of a bank in an interbank network.
+Moreover, consider for each bank $i\in[n]$ its capital/equity $c_i\in\R_{+,0,\infty}:=\R_{+,0}\cup\{\infty\}$ and a value of \emph{systemic importance} $s_i\in\R_+$ which measures the potential damage caused by the default of bank~$i$.
+A regulating institution can specify $s_i$ in various ways, see for example the approaches developed by the \textit{Basel Committee on Banking Supervision} \cite{BaselCommittee2013}, or the \textit{Board of Governors of the Federal Reserve System} \cite{Fed2015}, as well as the concept of \textit{DebtRank} as introduced in \cite{Battiston2012a}.

 We call bank $i$ \emph{solvent} if $c_i>0$ and \emph{insolvent/defaulted} if $c_i=0$ (caused by some exogenous shock to the network).
 The set of \emph{initially defaulted} banks is hence given by $\mathcal{D}_0 = \{ i \in [n] \,:\, c_i = 0\}$.
 They trigger a default cascade $ \mathcal{D}_0\subseteq \mathcal{D}_1\subseteq ...$ given by